Family violence: Men's behaviour must be the focus to stop deaths - report

-Most men who used severe violence against their female partners in New Zealand were seeking help, but the opportunity to change their behaviour was being missed.
+Most men who used severe violence against their female partners in New Zealand had sought help - but opportunites to stop their behaviour escalating were missed.

 Instead of being given appropriate support, men were turned away by under-resourced services, or had their concerns minimised, or were even sent to programmes that might have entrenched their attitudes about women, according the latest report by the Family Violence Death Review Committee.